-To protect customers' rights, all businesses of the Directorate General of Posts and its subordinate organizations have been assumed by the Company after the Company completed the registration of "Chunghwa Post Co., Ltd.".
-In other words, the rights and obligations derived from the businesses processed by various branch offices before the restructure were assumed by the Company generally.
-It is not necessary for customers to register alteration.
-All the receipts, saving passbooks, deposit slips, insurance policies, etc. remained valid.
+To protect customers' rights, all business and obligations of the Directorate General of Posts and its subordinate organizations have been assumed by the new company after it completed its company registration.
+In other words, the corporatization has not affected existing customers, and all the receipts, saving passbooks, deposit slips, insurance policies, etc. have remained valid.